clbarnes/ffs/README.md

   List problems with the structure of the FFS.

 Options:
+  -c, --check          Exit with an error code at the first problem -s, --skip-problems  Do not attempt to traverse below problematic
+                       directories

   --help               Show this message and exit.
 ```